zdravkov/kendo-docs/getting-started/mobile/modalview.md

 The Kendo ModalView is used to present self-contained functionality in the context of the current task.

+> **Important:** As of Q3 2013 the ModalView supports autosizing when its content changes and when no height is set.
+Unfortunately we were able to implement this at the expense of the possibility to set the ModalView size in a CSS stylesheet.
+As a workaround please use the ModalView width and height options or set them through inline CSS instead.

 ## Getting Started

 The Kendo mobile Application will automatically initialize a mobile ModalView widget for every `div` element with `role` data attribute set to `modalview` present in the **mobile application DOM element** (same level as the application views).